isomerpages/aic-mentalhealth/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: Need urgent care?
-Call the Samaritans of Singapore at 1767, or use 995 to reach the nearest A&E
+Call the Samaritans of Singapore at 1767, or use 995 to reach the nearest A&E.
 sections:
   - hero:
       background: /images/Webpage assets/hero.png